Mariental, Namibia: Hardap dam

 Before the dam was built, Mariental was flooded in 1923 and 1934.
-However, whenever dam sluices have to be opened fully due to good rains in the Fish River's catchment area, Mariental is still prone to floods, with reed grasses growing in the riverbed of Fish slowing down the flow of water and aggravating the danger.
+However, whenever dam sluices have to be opened fully due to good rains in the Fish River's catchment area, Mariental is still prone to floods, with reed grasses growing in the riverbed of the Fish River slowing down the flow of water and aggravating the danger.

-Floods after the commissioning of the dam occurred in 1972, 1974, 1976, 2000, and 2006.
-Since then, the dam's water level is kept at a maximum of 70% of its capacity to prevent both an overflow and an uncontrolled outflow through fully opened sluices.
+Floods occurred after the commissioning of the dam in 1972, 1974, 1976, 2000, and 2006.
+Since then, the dam's water level has been kept at a maximum of 70% of its capacity to prevent both an overflow and an uncontrolled outflow through fully opened sluices.

+Demographics

 Climate

 Mariental has a hot desert climate (Köppen climate classification BWh), with extremely hot summers and very warm winters (with warm days and cold nights).
 The average annual precipitation is 194 mm.
 On 11 November 2021, a maximum temperature of 44.0 C was registered.